itsa/itsa.github.io/_docs/drag/index.md

 module: drag
 itsaclassname: DD
 version: 0.0.1
-modulesize: 4.04
+modulesize: 1.99
-modulesizecombined: 16.99
+modulesizecombined: 15.32
 dependencies: "polyfill/polyfill-base.js, js-ext/lib/function.js, js-ext/lib/object.js, utils, event"
 maintainer: Marco Asbreuk
-title: Drag and Drop
+title: Simple Drag and Drop
-intro: "Drag and Drop is a module which makes draggable items without any initialisation: <b>just plain HTML</b>.
+intro: "Drag is a module which makes draggable items without any initialisation: <b>just plain HTML</b>.
 The code that takes care of this is loaded once and uses event-delegation to perform its task.
-You can set attributes on the HtmlElements and they will act as draggables, or dropzones.
-Of coarse these functionality can be given afterwards using javascript: you can set attributes yourself, or use Plugin's on the HtmlElements.<br><br>Because HTML defines the drag and drop behaviour, drag-drop is perfectly suited for serverside rendering."
+You can set attributes on the HtmlElements and they will act as draggables.
+Of coarse these functionality can be given afterwards using javascript: you can set attributes yourself, or use Plugin's on the HtmlElements.<br><br>Because HTML defines the drag-behaviour, this module is <u>perfectly suited for serverside rendering</u>."
 firstpar: get-started-onlywindow
 extracodefirstpar: DD.init();
 ---

 #Features#

-This module bring Drag and Drop to a higher level:
+This module makes HtmlElement draggable in a very easy way, no clientside rendering:

 * Functionalities `based upon HTML`
-* Functionalities can be set both at the Element or at a parent-container
+* Functionalities can be set both at the Element or a container-node
 * Draggable items can be `constrained`
-* `Move` or `Copy` items
-* Define `dropzones` where draggable items can be dropped into
-* Define `emitterNames` for draggable items and specify dropzones to accept specific emitters
 * Listen to only one event and use a `Promise` to be notified when ready
-* Move or Copy `multiple items` at once
+* Move `multiple items` at once
 * Use `handles` where draggable items can be pickes up
-* Nice transition-return when a dropzone is missed
+* Draggable items are marked with `classes`, so dragging is easy to style

 #The Basics#

-Drag and Drop consist of two different parts: `drag` and `drop`.
-Both parts are related to HtmlElements: `draggable nodes` or `dropzone nodes` that act as a container where the draggable items can be dropped into.
-Both functionalities are made operational by setting the appropriate `attributes` the the Elements.
+Draggable items are HtmlElements.
+This Functionalities is made operational by setting the appropriate `attributes` the the HtmlElements.
 Once the code:

 ```js
 ITSA.DD.init();
 ```
 is executed, delegated eventlisteners will make sure that any Element act as they should, as long as it has the right attributes.
 You can even set the attributes later on: it just will work, without any additional code.

-##Drag##

 HtmlElements are made draggable by defining the attribute `dd-draggable="true"`: